nchursin/ApexIntentionActions/README.md

-# Apex Smart
+# Apex Smart Snippets
 #### A Sublime Text 3 plugin to speed up your Salesforce coding.

 ## Description
 Snippets and commands to speed up you Salesfroce development

+#### ATTENTION!
+This plugin is currently under development and unstable.

 ## Requirements
 1. Sublime Text 3
 2. [MavensMate](http://mavensmate.com/ "MavensMate") is highly recommended.
-But I gues you already have it.
+But I guess you already have it.

 Since MavensMate requires ST 3, there will be no ST 2 support.